dustinpfister/blog_posts/_posts/express-routers.md

 ## Making some files for a routes path

-So Routers will come into play if I do get into making my own middleware, however even when it comes to making my own express app from the ground a routes folder is a common folder that will compose most compose an express.js root structurer along with things like a view folder.
+So Routers will come into play if I do get into making my own middleware, however even when it comes to making my own express app from the ground a routes folder is a common folder that will compose most compose an express.js root structure along with things like a view folder.

+For now I will be covering making a routes folder for a project, this will be at least one or more javaScript files in a folder typically names "routes" alone side the node_modules, and views folder that will also typically compose an express.js app.

 ### All requests Router example